Financial Conflict of Interest Disclosure (FCOI) Process in Research

 - Other information as needed.

-The Research Advisory Board Conflict of Interest Committee designee will work with the investigator to identify appropriate precautions to reduce or eliminate the conflict and limit any appearance of potential for bias.
+The Conflict of Interest Subcommittee designee will work with the investigator to identify appropriate precautions to reduce or eliminate the conflict and limit any appearance of potential for bias.
 Examples of potential management plan elements include:

 - Public disclosure of the significant financial interest;

 - Monitoring of the research, research plan and/or data by independent reviewers;

 - Reassignment of duties on an affected phase of the project;